 - If you’re reusing jars or didn’t keep the box, you can place each jar in a sock and the sock will be the buffer.

 If you don’t want to risk breaking your glass jars, consider freezing in non-glass containers like plastic storage bags (I like these reusable ones), or reusing old yogurt and sour cream containers.
-When I freeze muffin batter or freeze multiple loaves of bread, I usually use plastic storage bags because that’s what works best for what I’ve made.
+When I freeze muffin batter or freeze multiple loaves of bread, I usually use the plastic storage bags.

 It’s possible to prevent glass jars from breaking in the freezer, but even if they do break, don’t let that deter you from saving money!

 I teach in my eCourse, Grocery Budget Bootcamp, details on why you should buy extra of what’s on sale now and preserve, so you can save money later.
 Here are some other ideas for preserving: